solarsnake/coveralls-demo-ruby/README.md

 ### Which CI Service will you use?

-Since your CI Service will be sending code coverage results to [Coveralls](http://coveralls.io)<sup>*</sup>, you'll need to choose a CI service and add this repo to it.
+Since your CI Service will be sending code coverage results to [Coveralls](http://coveralls.io), you'll need to choose a CI service and add this repo to it.<sup>*</sup>

 Follow the branch for your CI service and we'll pick up the conversation there: